VerKnowSys/sofin/README.markdown

 ## Features:
 * User friendly, clean and clear colorful information.
 No magic.
 KISS and DRY driven development.
-* Simple, <700LOC solution, based on legacy /bin/sh shell scripting language.
+* Simple, <1k LOC solution, based on legacy /bin/sh shell scripting language.
 * Designed to work on all *BSD, but currently maintained and tested on FreeBSD only (>= 9.0-STABLE).
 * Every "software" has own definition ("def" file) with defined flat dependency list and basic data.
   Every definition is sh script itself (More in definitions/skeleton.def and definitions/defaults.def)